Master the Art of Slurry Pump Packing Replacement

 How to replace the packing (also known as gland) of a slurry pump?
 The seal of a slurry pump can be divided into packing seal and mechanical seal.
 Packing seals are generally more cost-effective, so they are commonly used.
 However, after a period of use, the packing may experience significant slurry leakage, indicating that it needs to be replaced.
 So, how do you replace the packing?
 Below, Pan Shi Pump Industry will provide you with a detailed explanation on how to replace the packing (gland).

-A packing seal refers to a dynamic sealing device that generates compressive force between the packing, rotating parts, and stationary parts through pre-tightening or the self-tightening effect of the medium pressure.
-It is also called “packing box seal”.
-There are various structural forms, mainly consisting of packing, packing box, and packing gland.
+A packing seal is a dynamic sealing device that generates compressive force between the packing, rotating parts, and stationary parts through pre – tightening or the self – tightening effect of the medium pressure.
+Also known as “packing box seal”, it has various structural forms, mainly composed of packing, packing box, and packing gland.

-The common cause of leakage in the packing seal of a slurry pump is the generation of high temperature due to friction, which leads to the volatilization or carbonization of certain components in the packing and results in leaking gaps.
-Replacing it is not a simple task, and there are many details to pay attention to!
+The common cause of leakage in the packing seal of a slurry pump is high – temperature generation due to friction.
+This causes the volatilization or carbonization of certain components in the packing, resulting in leaking gaps.
+Replacing it requires attention to many details.

 1. Select the appropriate packing based on the pump model.

-2. Before replacing the packing, the pump must be stopped.
+2. Before replacing the packing, stop the pump.

 3. Close the inlet and outlet valves of the pump, open the vent valve and drain valve, release the residual pressure in the pump, and avoid operating under pressure.